Voidixx/Random-Games-Web/README.md

 - Fill out the submission form with a website link.

 - Click "Submit" and our team will review your game shortly.

+### How to Contribute

+We welcome everyone to contributions from everyone.
+Here's how you can help improve Random Game Web:

+**Report issues:** Found a bug or have a suggestion?
+[Open an issue]()